jkorab/smx-bootstraps/README.md

 	karaf@root> features:install camel-jetty

-Install the `smxb-ping-pong` features file.
+Install the `smxb-features` features file.
 This gets pulled out from your local Maven repository, and defines which bundles you mean to install for the bootstrap project.

-	karaf@root> features:addurl mvn:com.fusesource.examples/smxb-ping-pong/1.0-SNAPSHOT/xml/features
+	karaf@root> features:addurl mvn:com.fusesource.examples/smxb-features/1.0-SNAPSHOT/xml/features

 You can now check that the features defined in that file are available for installation:

 	karaf@root> features:list | grep smxb
-	[uninstalled] [1.0                 ] smxb-ping-pong                       smxb-ping-pong-1.0-SNAPSHOT
+	[uninstalled] [1.0                 ] smxb-ping-pong                       smxb-features-1.0-SNAPSHOT
-	[uninstalled] [1.0                 ] smxb-ping                            smxb-ping-pong-1.0-SNAPSHOT
+	[uninstalled] [1.0                 ] smxb-ping                            smxb-features-1.0-SNAPSHOT
-	[uninstalled] [1.0                 ] smxb-pong                            smxb-ping-pong-1.0-SNAPSHOT
+	[uninstalled] [1.0                 ] smxb-pong                            smxb-features-1.0-SNAPSHOT

 _NP: It's often a good idea to prefix all of your features and bundles with a known string, such as `smxb` in this case, so you can easily find them via the grep command in the various listings._